 This was the fourth of the A Nightmare on Elm Street films.
 The first film, Wes Craven’s A Nightmare on Elm Street (1984), was weird and genuinely unworldly.
 By the point of A Nightmare on Elm Street IV: The Dream Master however, the Elm Street films had well and truly been turned into a franchise by New Line Cinema and Wes Craven’s eerie atmosphere had become supplanted by effects set-pieces.
 Freddy Krueger had started to take on the interminability of a Jason Voorhees and became a tongue-in-cheek caricature of what he was originally conceived as.

 The director this time out was Finnish-born Renny Harlin.
 Renny Harlin had made his English-language debut with Empire’s Prison (1987) and was quickly snapped up by New Line for The Dream Master.
 Harlin would next go onto make Die Hard 2 (1990) and the perversely amusing Andrew Dice Clay vehicle The Adventures of Ford Fairlaine (1990), before creating some of the most mindlessly empty action spectaculars of the 1990s with Cliffhanger (1993), CutThroat Island (1995), The Long Kiss Goodnight (1996), the monster movie Deep Blue Sea (1999), which belongs to the so bad it’s entertaining category, and Driven (2001).
-In the early 00s, Renny Harlin returned to the horror genre as the replacement director of the much hated Exorcist: The Beginning (2004), the serial killer thriller Mindhunters (2004), the witchcraft film The Covenant (2006) and The Legend of Hercules (2014).
 All of Renny Harlin’s films derive from creating bigger and bigger action set-pieces and frequently blowing everything in sight up.
+(See below for Harlin’s other genre films).

 The other A Nightmare on Elm Street films are: A Nightmare on Elm Street (1984), A Nightmare on Elm Street Part II: Freddy’s Revenge (1985), A Nightmare on Elm Street III: The Dream Warriors (1987), A Nightmare on Elm Street: The Dream Child (1989), Freddy’s Dead: The Final Nightmare (1991), Wes Craven’s New Nightmare (1994) and Freddy vs. Jason (2003).
 The original was remade as A Nightmare on Elm Street (2010).